micahpaul/micahpaul.github.io/brendan/readme.md

 # *Nauigatio sancti Brendani abbatis*

 (The Voyage of St Brendan the Abbot)<br>
-Source: Edition by Archbishop P. F. Moran<br>
-Translator: Denis O'Donoghue<br>
-Published: D. O'Donoghue, Brendaniana<br>
-Date of Translation: 1893<br>
+Source: *Brendaniana: St. Brendan the Voyager in Story and Legend*, by Denis O'Donoghue, published 1893<br>
-Edited and formatted for easier copypasta by `micahpaul`, based on text retrieved from https://markjberry.blogs.com/StBrendan.pdf and presumed to be in the public domain.
+Edited and formatted for easier copypasta by `micahpaul`, based on text retrieved from https://archive.org/details/gb0U49kFVbJcsC.

 ---